"Red Earth" by Lita Albuquerque

 “We're thrilled to debut these experiential and celebratory installations as part of The Huntington's Centennial,” said Robert Hori, the Botanical Gardens’ cultural curator and project lead.
 “Both Lita Albuquerque and Luftwerk have a history of creating powerful works of public art that enable viewers to see the world in new ways.
 I think their sensitive responses to The Huntington as context will be profoundly engaging and, I hope, will delight visitors with an element of surprise.”

-Installed near the southern entrance to the Japanese Garden, Albuquerque’s “Red Earth” features an approximately six-by-four-foot boulder coated with bright red pigment and surrounded by bamboo stalks affixed with copper-colored bands.
+Installed near the southern entrance to the Japanese Garden, Albuquerque’s “Red Earth” features an approximately six-by-four-foot rock slab coated with bright red pigment and surrounded by bamboo stalks affixed with copper-colored bands.
 The site-specific work contrasts dramatically with the cool greens of the shady bamboo grove and is intended to mark its specific location in time and space.

 “2020 is the year of perfect vision and a time of expanded perception,” said Albuquerque.
 “It is very fitting that we are celebrating the 100th anniversary of The Huntington during this time.
 ‘Red Earth’ locates us in time at the vernal equinox of 2020 and in space at The Huntington, San Marino, California, Northern Hemisphere, Planet Earth, Solar System in the Orion Arm of the Milky Way, in the Local Group of Galaxies, in the Virgo Supercluster, in the Laniakea Supercluster, in the Universe.”
 “Red Earth,” she said, incorporates color and light to convey motion and stillness “because only through stillness can we discover the motion of the cosmos.”